When to Change Divorce Attorneys (And How to Do It)

 A sunk cost is money already spent that cannot be recovered regardless of what you do next.
 In standard decision-making, sunk costs should not influence forward-looking choices.
 What matters is the next dollar and what it buys, not the dollars already gone.

-In practice, this is very hard to apply.
-When someone has paid $15,000 to a divorce attorney and the relationship is clearly not working, the psychological pull toward staying is strong.
-The internal logic feels sound: "Starting over means paying to bring a new attorney up to speed.
+Paid sunk costs do not change with future decisions.
+When someone has paid $15,000 to a divorce attorney and the relationship is clearly not working, the psychological pull toward staying is strong, and the internal logic feels sound: "Starting over means paying to bring a new attorney up to speed.
 Everything I've already paid will have been wasted."

 The problem with that logic: the $15,000 is gone whether you stay or leave.
 It is not on the table either way.
 The forward question is whether the next dollar of legal fees produces better outcomes with the current attorney or with a new one.
 The past expenditure is irrelevant to that question.